 There are dozens upon dozens of recipes for roast beef sandwiches.
 The vast majority of them give the culinary staple an overtly gourmet twist.
-Let’s face it, a great roast beef does not a plethora of bells and whistles to be pleasing to the pallet.
+Let’s face it, a great roast beef does not have a plethora of bells and whistles to be pleasing to the pallet.
 A traditional sandwich delightfully enhanced by the intense kick of flavor that is a creamy aioli, is all your taste buds need to be thoroughly pleased.

 A tantalizing roast beef sandwich can be a wondrous second act for last night’s dinner.

-- 2 tablespoons of reduced fat mayonnaise
+- 2 tablespoons of reduced-fat mayonnaise

 - 2 teaspoons of prepared horseradish

 - 2 (1 ounce) slices of roast beef

 - 1 cup fresh spinach

 - 1 tablespoon less sodium, reduced-fat Italian dressing

 - Combine mayonnaise and horseradish in a bowl.
 Stir well with a whisk until completely blended.

 Taste the mixture before moving to the next step.
 Adjust to your taste.
 For less heat, increase the amount of mayonnaise used; and vice versa should you desire an extra kick.